Marilyn Kozak: Recognition

-Marilyn Kozak was listed as one of the top 10 Women Scientists of the 80's in an article published by The Scientist.
+Kozak was listed as one of the top 10 Women Scientists of the 80's in an article published by The Scientist.
 This was awarded based on the number of citations for their published work between 1981-1988.
 During this time, Kozak had 3,107 citations.
 Her most cited work was from 1984, entitled "Compilation and analysis of sequences upstream from the translational start site in eukaryotic mRNAs".
 This paper highlighted the research that brought the known cellular mRNAs from 32 to 166.

 Controversy

 In March 2001, Kozak published a mini-review in the Journal of Molecular and Cellular Biology entitled "New Ways of Initiating Translation in Eukaryotes?" that resulted in push-back from the scientific community.
 In her publication, Kozak discussed her hesitation towards the role of cellular internal ribosome entry sites (IRES).
-This was most heavily refuted by Robert Schneider, who published a response article of the same name in the same Journal in Dec.
-2001.
+This was most heavily refuted by Robert Schneider, who published a response article of the same name in the same Journal in December 2001.
 In this response, Schneider claimed that in publishing her mini-review, Kozak hoped to increase the validity of her own findings.
 He further stated that Kozak's publication was not up to scholarly standards and should not have been accepted into the Journal of Molecular and Cellular Biology.
-Later work largely supports Kozak's claim that the existence of most cellular IRESes is not supported by the available evidence.
-Later impacts of this controversy, including a suggestion that Kozak was defunded by the National Institute of Health (NIH), was explored in the blog post "First Human Bioinformatician Criticizes Bad Science Of NIH-Funded Bigshots Disappears", written in 2015.
+The existence of cellular IRESes remains controversial.